enisz/igdb/src/assets/templates/02-query-builder.md

 This method will set a name for the query.
 This parameter is processed **in case of a multiquery build only**.

->:warning In case of a multiquery build this parameter is mandatory!
+>:warning In case of a multiquery build this parameter is **mandatory**!
 If this is missing from the configuration the build will throw an `IGDBInvalidParameterException`!
 Refer to the [build method](#building-the-query) for details.

 **Parameters**:
  - `$name`: the name of the query